 Applications submitted by international medical graduates must also include the following:

-Residents in our program must be a U.S. citizen, lawful permanent resident, refugee, asylum, or possess the appropriate documentation to allow resident to legally train at the University of Colorado Denver School of Medicine.
+Residents in our program must be U.S. citizens, lawful permanent residents, refugees, asylum, or possess the appropriate documentation to allow residents to legally train at the University of Colorado Denver School of Medicine.